 The diagnosis of this disease usually begins with a physical examination in the initial stages.

-Doctors examine the eyes of sufferers and also ask them questions about their symptoms.
+Doctors examine sufferers’ eyes and ask them questions about their symptoms.

-They are also asked about any other condition or eye surgery that they have recently suffered.
+They are also asked about any other condition or eye surgery they have recently suffered.

 Medical tests used to detect this disorder include:

-- Amsler grid, normally used to assess the central vision of the retina.
+- Amsler grid is customarily used to assess the central vision of the retina.

-- Computerized perimetry, this test evaluates the sensitivity of the retina to light stimuli.
+- Computerized perimetry, this test evaluates the retina’s sensitivity to light stimuli.

 - Campimetry is a test of the visual field test.

-- Horizontal eccentricity, it measures the time of visual reaction, since the stimulus arrives at the eye and the moment when it perceives it.
+- Horizontal eccentricity measures visual reaction time since the stimulus arrives at the eye and the moment when it perceives it.

 The differential diagnosis of this disease involves ensuring that the symptoms experienced by patients are those of Scotoma and not similar eye conditions, which may include: